kvnvallis/techdoc/code.md

 `APP_DIRS: True` tells django to look in `yourapp/templates/` for template files.
 You can add other dirs in the DIRS list, but there is no need.

-If you followed the django tutorial's example your templates are currently in `yourapp/templates/yourapp/`, so you would point to them like this:
+If you followed the django tutorial's example your templates are currently in `yourapp/templates/yourapp/`, so you would point to them (from another template) like this:

     {% include 'yourapp/header.html' %}